-The Creed Lab seeks postdoctoral research associates for funded positions, available as early as Fall 2019.
+The Creed Lab seeks postdoctoral research associates for funded positions.
 The goal of the lab is to determine synaptic and circuit plasticity underlying negative affect in chronic pain, mood and substance use disorders, and to use this insight to develop novel neuromodulation therapies for these disorders.
 To this end, we use in vivo and patch clamp electrophysiology combined with optogenetic manipulations and in vivo biosensors, behavioral assays and molecular biology techniques.
-More information at www.creedlab.org.

 Candidates should have a PhD in neuroscience, biology, pharmacology, biomedical engineering or a related discipline.
-The successful candidate will lead a project focusing on opioid-dependent plasticity in the mesolimbic reward circuitry and how it contributes to overlapping affective symptoms of chronic pain and opioid addiction.
+The successful candidate will lead a project focusing on opioid-dependent plasticity in circuits linking descending pain modulation pathways with the basal ganglia.
+The goal is to elucidate synaptic mechanisms driving cognitive and affective symptoms of chronic pain.

 To be considered, applicants should submit the following to Dr. Creed (email@example.com): 1.
 CV 2.
 Statement of research interests and career goals 3.
 Contact information for three references

 Positions for rotating graduate students will be available from January 2020.
 All potential projects are highly collaborative and will use patch-clamp and/or in vivo electrophysiology to study the synaptic basis of basal ganglia circuit function as it relates to mood disorders and addiction.
 The candidate(s) will learn and apply multiple techniques, for example: stereotaxic surgery, viral-genetic tracing techniques and confocal microscopy, fiber photometry and behavioral neuroscience.
 Graduate students can join the Creed Lab through the Division of Biology and Biomedical Sciences (dbbs.wustl.edu) umbrella program, or through the Biomedical Engineering Program (bme.wustl.edu) at Washington University School of Medicine.